MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 This integration provides local push/poll control and monitoring for Helios EC-Pro ventilation units.
 It communicates with the device via a TCP bridge (Waveshare/ESP32) connected to the RS-485 bus, enabling real-time updates and control from Home Assistant.

 ## 2. Features
  - Real-time fan level, auto mode, filter warning, and temperature sensors
  - Control fan level and auto mode
  - Calendar-based weekly scheduling
  - Device clock synchronization
  - Diagnostic sensors for filter and clock status
  - Lovelace dashboard support
  - Debug: one‑shot scan over Helios variables with a single INFO summary + file exports
  - Debug: RS‑485 stream logger switch to capture raw RX/TX frames to an HTML file with statistics (auto‑off after 15 minutes)
+ - Icing protection: If the outdoor temperature (temp_outdoor) stays below the configurable frost protection threshold (sensor.helios_ec_pro_frostschutz_temperatur) for more than 10 minutes, the fan is automatically set to level 0 and the "Eisschutz status" binary sensor is activated.
+The sensor resets when the fan level is set again.
+ - Switch entity "Eisüberwachung enable" allows toggling the icing protection feature.
+ - Binary sensor "Eisschutz status" indicates when icing protection is active.

 ## 3. Hardware Requirements
 - Helios EC-Pro 270/370 (pre 2014) ventilation unit